Newlywed couples attract marriage advice the way bright lights attract moths – effortlessly.

 When you feel like giving up on your financial oneness, go back to the “Why”.
 Guaranteed, it will keep you going.

 Question – Have any of these points hit your pain-points?
-Does it make sense?
-I really struggled as a new wife, and eight years on, I am still growing.
+How do you establish financial unity in marriage?
+I really struggled as a new wife, many years later, I am still growing.
 I would love to hear your thoughts.
 What is working for you and your husband?
 Let us talk in Comments.

-And if you want to learn how my husband and I navigated and found peace in our finances and other areas of marriage (like communication, sex, expectations, work e.t.c) pick up my book Blues to Bliss: Creating Your Happily Ever After in the Early Years.
-I wrote it specifically for the newlywed wife who longs for a great marriage but struggles to develop the needed mindset and habits.
-Find out the details, including the purchase links, here.
+Find out how my husband and I navigated and found peace in our finances (and other areas of marriage like communication, sex, expectations, boundaries, work e.t.c) pick up Blues to Bliss: Creating Your Happily Ever After in the Early Years.
+I wrote it specifically for the newlywed wife who longs for a great marriage but struggles to develop the all important mindset and habits.
+Amazon Paperback I Amazon Kindle I Barnes & Noble I PDF